pardot/api-docs/docs/index.md

 // Authenticate to Pardot - Must be a POST with credentials in the message body list($httpCode, $rsp) = $client->post('login', '', $credentials, null);
-// Capture the api_key from a successful login response, api_key is good for 1 hour and can be reused on subsequent calls
+// Capture the api_key from a successful login response
+// api_key is good for 1 hour and can be reused on subsequent calls
 $apiKey = json_decode($rsp, true)['api_key'];

 // Create Authorization Header from api_key